 So, on a rainy Thursday morning, I'm raising my coffee mug to language, semantics and to creating more of whatever we hold as sacred in our lives!

-- MUSINGS ON MAKING THE MOST OF YOUR SUMMER
+- MAKING THE MOST OF YOUR SUMMER

 - From SCARED to SACRED